 - 1. If students wish to exercise their right to specific supervision or special facilities, they should contact the study adviser.
-The study adviser will record the agreements made with the student in Osiris. - 2.
+The study adviser will record the agreements made with the student in Osiris.
+For further information please refer to Section 7. - 2.
 A student is entitled to special facilities in case of demonstrable circumstances beyond the student's control or extenuating personal circumstances.
 The facility may provide for dispensation from or an additional opportunity to sit examinations or tests to be granted and/or for specific facilities to be made available.
 Such dispensation and additional resits may only be granted by the examination board.